Country Guide: Philippines

 - In excess of this, an import tax at the rate of 50% is charged based on the assessed value determined by the Customs appraiser.

-- Incoming shipments of household goods are subject to 100% customs examination, except for diplomatic shipments.
+- Incoming shipments of household goods are subject to 100% customs examination, x-ray / scanning except for diplomatic shipments.

-- For shipments with tax exemption application, Customs clearance takes approximately 4 - 5 working days from the receipt of the complete documents from the date of arrival of the air shipment.
+- For shipments with tax exemption application, Customs clearance takes approximately 10 - 15 working days from the receipt of the complete documents including the duly approved exemption from DFA, from the date of arrival of the air shipment.

 - Only diplomats are allowed duty-free importation.